 Essential reading: Best fitness trackers (for humans)

-Boasting proper wearable tech pedigree (excuse the pun), Whistle is the work of New Deal Design, which also designed the Fitbit Flex.
-The device marries GPS tracking and pet wellness in one band; the unit clips to any collar more than 1-inch wide and connects to a smartphone app to keep tabs on your pooch's step goal.
+Boasting proper wearable tech pedigree (excuse the pun), Whistle is the work of New Deal Design, which also designed the original Fitbit Flex.
+The device marries GPS tracking and pet wellness in one band; the unit clips to any collar more than an inch wide and connects to a smartphone app to keep tabs on your pooch's step goal.
 On the GPS side, you can get real-time location anywhere in the US and set up a geo-fenced area with alerts.

 The battery recharges in one hour and lasts around 10 days.
 However, on top of the price tag you'll need to pay between $6.95 and $9.95 per month for a data subscription.

 The Link AKC wants to be a stylish all-in-one solution for your best buddy.
 It can track your dog, allowing you to set up digital safe zones and receive alerts when they leave those zones.
-It'll also keep track of steps and let you know if the temperature is too hot or cold for your dog, plus it'll learn what kind of activity is actually an exercise for your breed.
+It'll also keep track of steps and let you know if the temperature is too hot or cold for your dog.
+Plus, it'll learn what kind of activity is actually an exercise for your breed.

 Essentially a Fitbit for dogs, UK-based PitPatPet boasts an entire year of battery life for keeping tabs on your dog's movement 24/7.
 As well as making sure that your dog is getting enough exercise, and check you're getting your money's worth from that expensive dog walker, PitPatPet will warn you of any changes in your dog's active behaviour, which can be an indicator that they're feeling under the weather.
 Importantly, PitPatPet is fully waterproof and compatible with both iOS and Android phones.